Key Takeaways

 Bundle your coverage types

-Combining professional liability, general liability, and property coverage saves 17% to 26% compared to purchasing separately.
-Many insurers offer spa packages that include sexual misconduct and product liability at reduced bundle rates.
+Combining professional liability, general liability and property coverage saves 17% to 26%.
+Many insurers offer spa packages that include sexual misconduct and product liability coverage.

 4. 4